Dale Fushek: Excommunication

 On December 15, 2008, the Bishop of Phoenix, Thomas J. Olmsted, issued a decree of excommunication against Fushek and Dippre.
 A statement issued by the Diocese of Phoenix said that Fushek and Dippre incurred the censure of excommunication because they chose to be in schism with the Catholic Church by establishing and leading an opposing ecclesial community known to the public as the Praise and Worship Center.
 Both priests consistently refused to comply with explicit directions by Bishop Olmsted to discontinue engaging in public ministry.

 The Diocese indicated that the excommunications were incurred after repeated offers of reconciliation were ignored.
 The decree of excommunication by Bishop Olmsted declares that Fushek and Dippre have brought the censure upon themselves.
 As excommunicated priests, Fushek and Dippre cannot participate in the celebration of the sacrifice of the Holy Eucharist or in any other ceremonies of worship.
 They are also prohibited from celebrating or receiving any of the sacraments.
 In addition, they forfeit the benefits of dignity, office, or any function that they had previously acquired in the Catholic Church.

 Shortly after the announcement, Life Teen president Randy Raus stated, "We're praying for him, but we stand behind Bishop Olmsted and the diocese in this decision."

 Autobiography

-In March 2011, Fushek released his autobiography, The Unexpected Life: An Autobiography of a Very Human Priest.
+In March 2011, Fushek published an autobiography, The Unexpected Life: An Autobiography of a Very Human Priest.